Tax document, coin, and calculator with upward arrow against a city skyline. Predominantly blue tones convey financial growth.

 • Top-up tax under Pillar Two rules for in-scope multinational groups (consolidated revenue above EUR 750 million), which the UAE introduced via the Domestic Minimum Top-up Tax effective from 2025

 For most owner-managed UAE businesses, the relevant rate is the 9 % flat rate above the AED 375,000 threshold.
 A worked example: if your company has AED 600,000 of taxable profit in its FY 2025 accounts, the first AED 375,000 is taxed at 0 %, and the remaining AED 225,000 is taxed at 9 %, for a CT liability of AED 20,250.
+You can estimate your own corporate tax in seconds with our free UAE corporate tax calculator instead of working it out by hand.

 The threshold sits per business per tax period, not per shareholder, and is not pro-rated for short tax periods unless the FTA's specific rules apply.
 The progressive design is intended to keep small and medium businesses in a low-burden bracket while bringing the UAE in line with the OECD's Base Erosion and Profit Shifting framework.